Where Do I Focus? Targeting Tips for Non-Profits

 In our work with non-profits, we’ve found that sometimes organizations focus so much on individual donors that they miss out on a bigger opportunity: corporate sponsorships.

 Both individuals and large sponsorships are important, and we don’t want to undermine that.
-However, corporate sponsorships can have a trickle-down effect into every part of your organization.
+However, corporate sponsorships can have a trickle-down effect on every part of your organization.
 Although it’s a lot of work to gain large sponsorships, the effort will be worth it in the long run to sustain ongoing support.

 - Corporate sponsors can give you validity within their company and the community.